andrewumana76/Ansible_Demo/README.md

 - This holds the IP(s) of my ansible nodes.

 **playbook_files**
 - This holds the main hardening playbook.
+Also holds a playbook to set up the DNS client.

 **source_files**
 - This directory holds any source files needed for the ansible automation such such bash or python scripts.